-Given the evidence and conclusions provided at the market analysis stage, the MCA is to maintain the same set of ex ante regulatory obligations on GO, Melita, Ozone Malta, Vodafone Malta; and Vanilla
+Given the evidence and conclusions provided at the market analysis stage, the MCA is to maintain the same set of ex ante regulatory obligations on GO, Melita, Ozone Malta, Vodafone Malta; and Vanilla Telecoms.
+The extent of imposition of ex ante regulatory obligations is guided by the principle of proportionality, as explained further down in this document.

-&lt;sup>11 As already indicated earlier in this document SIS has ceased operations in 2016.
+12 As already indicated earlier in this document SIS has ceased operations in 2016.